Cyclamen persicum Care Indoors, Propagation, Common Problems and Solutions

 Cyclamen, Cyclamen persicum

-Cyclamen persicum Common Problems
+Cyclamen persicum Problems & Remedies

-Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Dry air: Set the pot on a wet pebble tray, use a cool mist humidifier or group the plants together to increase humidity.

 Short flowering period